 Name: Gabby or Micah.

 Interests: Plenty of random things, you'd be surprised.
-Currently, its my interpretation of 80's, 90's and early 2000's culture, various music (except some hip hop/ rap), Stephen King, just ask, I'm pretty open
+Currently, its my interpretation of 80's, 90's and early 2000's culture, various music (except most hip hop/ rap), Stephen King, just ask, I'm pretty open

 I like to read.
 Alot.
 I've been devouring books for as long as I can remember!
 It's always been a pleasure of mine and thanks to it, I'm very articulate.
 I pride myself on that and my knowledge from reading.